 In addition, there are entire industries that are subject to more regulations concerning the access and use of customer data.
 The agencies that govern these regulations may include the FCC, FTC, SEC, HHS, and state Attorney General.

 Areas of big data, cloud, social, and mobile are further complicated when you factor in additional parties, such as vendors and consultants.
-Each of these industries come with its own set of procedures, rules, and risks.
+Each of these industries comes with its own set of procedures, rules, and risks.

 Service providers and advisers might not know about all of the unspoken rules that are part of an internal business structure.
 They don't regularly interact with and have the intimate knowledge that a management team has.

 You can, however, prepare yourself for better contract negotiations by developing a contract negotiation playbook.
 Although the set of strategies and tactics will reflect a business's internal rules, some standard practices are solid enough to be effective in any playbook.

 While you can find a sample contract template for a vendor agreement, you really want to customize your contract so that it meets your specific needs and the needs of the other contractual party.
 Without this customization, you put yourself at risk legally and financially.
 Consult with a contract law professional if you need help writing a contract or understanding all of the legalese in an agreement.
 When signing a contract, it's very important that you know the exact terms and conditions you're agreeing to.